11 Small Business Grants For Women & Other Funding Resources

 Small business grants for women are grants awarded to women business owners only.
 You do not need to repay a grant as you do a loan.
 Business grants are not easy to get, but more grants for women have become available in recent years.
 To apply, you usually just need to submit an online application.

-These twelve small business grants for women are available to women-owned businesses, entrepreneurs, and startups that want to start or expand a business.
+These small business grants for women are available to women-owned businesses, entrepreneurs, and startups that want to start or expand a business.
 We’ve included the submission dates, entry requirements, and websites for the top women-owned small business grants, so you can easily submit your grant application.

 1) Amber Grant